 Kalbas is a 1989 graduate of the University of Notre Dame, where he was a four-year varsity player, playing at the No. 1 and No. 2 spots in singles.
 He was captain of the Fighting Irish men’s tennis team his senior year and received the most valuable player and sportsmanship awards from Notre Dame.
 After graduation, Kalbas served as an assistant coach for the Notre Dame men’s tennis team from 1989-92.
 During his tenure, the Fighting Irish made their way to the Top 20 for the first time in school history, and, in 1992, the Irish reached the NCAA Championship match.

-Kalbas and his wife, Suzanne, have two children, Sarah, 21, who is a junior at UNC Wilmington, and Joseph, 12.
+Kalbas and his wife, Suzanne, have two children, Sarah, 24, and Joseph, 15.